-ArchiMate Quick Start
+ArchiMate Methodology Quick Start Guide

 On first inspection ArchiMate can seem a little overwhelming there are just so many Architectural Description Elements (ADEs).
 And then there are all those connectors.
 To assist new modellers PraXtice provides this abbreviated appendix which concentrates on the more commonly used ADEs and relationships.